zipizap/certified-kubernetes-administrator-course/README.md

-# CKA improved scripts to quickly create,start/stop,destroy a 3-node kubeadm cluster (CNI: weave) with Vagrant
+# Improved scripts to quickly create,start/stop,destroy a 3-node kubeadm cluster

 Created cluster will have: